hyperledger-labs/perun-doc/source/state-channel.rst

 State Channels
 --------------

-State channels are a scalability technology in which the transaction(i.e exchange states) between the users takesplace directly outside of the blockchain or we can say off-chain.
+State channels are a scalability technology in which the transactions (i.e exchange of states) between the users takesplace directly outside of the blockchain or we can say off-chain.

 State channels provide an ad-hoc solution for time-constrained problems.
 As the cost of these transactions via state channels can be near-nil and transaction speed is only limited by the underlying peer-to-peer communications technology, they provide a suitable basis for performing micro-transactions repeatedly over a period of time.
 Scaling transactions for permanent or long-running problems could be better achieved via other technologies like sidechains.